API reference

 Pagination and filters

-List endpoints accept ?limit= (default 100, max 500) and ?offset=.
-All endpoints accept ?tenant=<azureTenantId> to scope the result to a single connected tenant; omit it to return data from every connected tenant for this customer.
+All list endpoints accept ?tenant=<microsoftTenantId> to scope the result to a single connected tenant; omit it to return data from every tenant connected to this customer.
+Findings additionally accept ?severity=, ?status=, and ?findingType= (comma-separated where it makes sense, e.g. ?severity=critical,high).

 Endpoints